-Many edible plants can be incorporated throughout your yard rather than being relegated to the vegetable garden.
+Many edible plants can be incorporated throughout your yard rather than relegated to the vegetable garden.
 There are two caveats to edible landscaping: Plants should look attractive all season and they shouldn't be eaten by animals before you get the chance to indulge.
 That's not easily accomplished, but berry plants may be the solution.

 Berry plants tend to be small enough to look appropriate in any size yard.
 Most have attractive leaves and flowers––and, of course, the glossy, colorful berries are a great attraction too.
 Berries require minimal maintenance, as they are rarely affected by pests and diseases, and a good annual berry pruning routine will keep them healthy and shapely.
 The biggest chore for berry growers will be protecting the fruit from the birds and other passing critters.

 01 of 07

 There are two options when growing blueberries:

 Highbush blueberries are an excellent choice with their small white cup-shaped flowers in spring and their dazzling red color in the fall.
 Most don't get taller than 6 feet and they can even be grown in containers.

 Lowbush blueberries only grow about 18 inches high.
 They spread by runners and with their ability to withstand dry soil, they make nice options for covering a spot where the grass doesn't want to grow.

 02 of 07

 The brambles––raspberries, blackberries, and gooseberries––are great for creating a hedge.
 You can use any of the bushy berries for hedging, but brambles work especially well because they are big, floppy, rambling plants.
 They can create a privacy screen in little time.
 They will quickly disguise an ugly fence and the thorny varieties will be a deterrence to dogs and other unwelcome visitors.

 Brambles are usually trained along supports to encourage more fruiting, but they will produce plenty even if they are left alone to grow along your fence.